These Low-Carb Double Chocolate Fudge Protein Bars are absolutely DELICIOUS – and they’re made with Isomalt-Oligosaccharide (IMO) Syrup!

-Right now though, I want to give you a recipe:
+Right now though, let’s give you a recipe for these brownies:

 1 teaspoons sugar-free pancake syrup